bcyong/deepgram-demo/README.md

 # Deepgram Demo Project: Transcription & Audio Intelligence Platform

 This project demonstrates the use of Deepgram’s speech recognition and Audio Intelligence capabilities in a stateless, containerized API service.
-It was developed as part of the final round interview for the Solutions Architect role at Deepgram.

-The system is designed to simulate a realistic customer implementation scenario (e.g., DataVoice Inc.) that supports asynchronous batch transcription with webhook-based results delivery, rich audio intelligence analysis, custom keyword handling, and validation tooling—all optimized for minimal workflow disruption and extensibility.
+The system is designed to simulate a realistic customer implementation scenario that supports asynchronous batch transcription with webhook-based results delivery, rich audio intelligence analysis, custom keyword handling, and validation tooling - all optimized for minimal workflow disruption and extensibility.

 ---